nmanumr/mazes101/docs/index.md

 ### Step 1: Create an empty board

-First, chose a type of board you can create then create an empty board of that type.
-For example for a rectangular board you can import it from `boards/rectangular` and use it like:
+First, chose a [Board Type](boards/index.md) you can create then create an empty board of that type.
+For example for a rectangular board you can import it from [`boards/rectangular`](boards/rectangular.md) and use it like:

 ```js linenums="1"
 import {newBoard} from 'mazes101/boards/rectangular';